top of page

 EDGE | OHIO STATE | 6’5 | 260

 Strengths: Sawyer is a high-motor defender who shows a ton of effort on tape.
 He has a good frame and effectively converts speed to power out of his stance.
-He’s a great tackler in space, and consistently gravitates toward the ball Weaknesses: For his size, Sawyer surprisingly can get swallowed up by bigger tackles.
-He’s not overly agile and needs to develop a more naunced pass-rush plan; usually relying on tools to get it done Bottom Line: Sawyer’s frame, vision, and motor will make him a quality lineman in the NFL.
+He’s a great tackler in space and consistently gravitates toward the ball.
+Weaknesses: For his size, Sawyer can surprisingly get swallowed up by bigger tackles.
+He’s not overly agile, lacks a defined pass-rush plan, and tends to rely on raw tools.
+His length is also a concern at the next level.
+Bottom Line: Sawyer’s frame, vision, and motor will make him a quality rotational lineman in the NFL.

 Grade: Round 2